Background Lord Of The Rings

 From the Ainur emerged the Valar, powerful beings who shaped the world according to Ilúvatar's design.
 Among the most important are Manwë and Varda, rulers of Valinor, the Undying Lands, and Melkor (later known as Morgoth), a Valar who rebelled against Ilúvatar, sowing discord and destruction in the world.
 This primordial conflict sets the stage for much of the subsequent history of Middle-earth.

 The creation of the world includes the crafting of the Two Trees of Valinor, sources of light and life, and the forging of the Silmarils, jewels of unimaginable beauty and power containing the light of the Trees.
-These objects, and the ensuing conflict over them, drive many of the pivotal events in the First Age of Middle-earth.
+These objects, and the ensuing conflict over them, drive many of the important events in the First Age of Middle-earth.

 The First Age: The Dawn of Elves, Men, and the Shadow of Morgoth